FAIR Buyer Guidance

 Start when the donation has filing consequences

 The practical question is not whether the object feels valuable.
-It is whether the donor, CPA, attorney, or donee will need a written valuation record tied to the contribution date and filing package.
+It is whether the donor, CPA, attorney, or donee will need a written value record tied to the contribution date and filing package.

-• Use an appraisal when the claimed deduction, similar-item grouping, or advisor review points toward IRS qualified-appraisal or Form 8283 support.
+• Use an appraisal when the claimed deduction, similar-item grouping, or adviser review points toward IRS qualified-appraisal or Form 8283 support.

 • Begin before the gift is finalized when the donee needs documentation, acknowledgments, or object-level records.

-• Do not wait until tax-return assembly if condition, provenance, authenticity, or category expertise could affect the value conclusion.
+• Do not wait until return assembly if condition, provenance, authenticity, or category expertise could affect value.

 Use the right value basis

 Donation work usually turns on fair market value, not insurance replacement value.
-A prior insurance appraisal can help with identification, but it may not answer the tax-use question.
+A prior insurance appraisal can help identify the property, but it may not answer the tax-use question.

 • Tell the appraiser the assignment is for a charitable contribution before the scope is quoted.